 AKRs are characterized by an (αβ)8-barrel structure:

 Loop Structure.
-Using the secondary structure of rat liver 3α-HSD (AKR1c9) as a template the positions of β-sheets, α-helices and the three large loops can be assigned.
+Using the structure of AKR1C9W, CHO Reductase with NADP+, three large loops can be assigned.

 Cofactor Binding Site.
 Cofactor binding site for 3α-HSD (AKR1C9); taken from PDB 1LWI.
 Distances are in angstroms.